Woman gunned down in new Thai mall shooting

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 The killing comes just 10 days after a mass shooting at another mall in northeastern Thailand, in which a soldier killed 29 people before police shot him dead.
-But police colonel Bavornphob Sunthornraekha insisted that Tuesday’s incident was over “personal problems” and not a repeat of the shooting in Nakhon Ratchasima, the northeastern city.
-“It was over jealousy,” he said.
+But police colonel Bavornphob Sunthornraekha insisted that Tuesday´s incident was over "personal problems" and not a repeat of the shooting in Nakhon Ratchasima, the northeastern city.
+"It was over jealousy," he said.
+"It is not a copycat incident."
+The suspect remains at large, police said.

+BANGKOK: A woman was killed Tuesday at a Bangkok mall in a shooting Thai police blamed on "jealousy", less than two weeks after a soldier went on a gun rampage which left 29 dead at another shopping complex.

 The killing comes just 10 days after a mass shooting at another mall in northeastern Thailand, in which a soldier killed 29 people before police shot him dead.
-But police colonel Bavornphob Sunthornraekha insisted that Tuesday’s incident was over “personal problems” and not a repeat of the shooting in Nakhon Ratchasima, the northeastern city.
-“It was over jealousy,” he said.
+But police colonel Bavornphob Sunthornraekha insisted that Tuesday´s incident was over "personal problems" and not a repeat of the shooting in Nakhon Ratchasima, the northeastern city.
+"It was over jealousy," he said.
+"It is not a copycat incident."
+The suspect remains at large, police said.